Posted on

 • How much do they usually donate?

-You can gather the answers to the above questions through surveys, segmentation, research, and communicating with donors.
+You can gather the answers to the above questions through surveys, segmentation, research and communication with donors.
 All these factors deepen donor engagement.
 Stories that empower donors connect them and their cause.
-These stories show your value, mission, and your unique approach to tackling social problems.
+These stories show your value, mission and your unique approach to tackling social problems.

 Be genuine and authentic